Research at Leeds Beckett

 Al and Machine Learning applications for the management of health and well-being

-Fully Funded PhD project (Start date: February 2018)
+Fully Funded PhD project (Start date: February 2019)

+A key scientific challenge will be to achieve high level of optimisation performance based on multiple objectives, in such a dynamic environment.
 This research project will build on an existing collaborative project (with University of Seville, Spain) which involves the use of artificial intelligence methods, namely genetic and other evolutionary computing algorithms, for the efficient and dynamic adjustment of the locations of drones for natural disaster management, using simulation scenarios.